 Key Cards and CAAMS:

-The Campus Automated Access Management System (CAAMS) is the university's system for controlling the door locks.
+The Campus Automated Access Management System (CAAMS) is the university's system for controlling electronic door locks.
 Temporary Key Cards that work in the CAAMS readers are provided to UWAL customers during their tests (please return them before leaving!).
 The Key Cards give customer personnel access to appropriate areas of the building at appropriate times.
 Settings for the Key Cards are made by UWAL management.
 The Customer can request that the Key Cards be given specific settings.
-Note that settings are also made that disable the provided Key Cards after your test.
+Note that settings are also made that disable the provided Key Cards after one's wind tunnel test.

 University Personnel and United States Citizenship:

-The following university personnel have access to the wind tunnel building: UWAL Staff and Crew, the four Dept. of Aero & Astro Faculty members that serve on the UWAL Committee, University Police Officers, the custodian assigned to UWAL, and a few critical Facilities Services personnel.
+The following university personnel have access to the wind tunnel building: UWAL Staff and Crew, two Dept. of Aero & Astro Faculty members with departmental executive authority, University Police Officers, the custodian assigned to UWAL, and a few critical Facilities Services personnel.
 All personnel with access have documented to UWAL or the university that they are citizens of the United States.

-UWAL uses the acronymn "ITAR" as a descriptor for all situations in which export controls are involved.
-Unless otherwise noted, at UWAL the term ITAR shall be assumed to be an abbreviation for all laws and regulations having to do with export controls including EAR.
+UWAL personnel use the acronymn "ITAR" as a shortcut term for virtually all situations in which export controls are involved.
+We review applicable laws/regulations and train employees to protect customer information and test results.
+And for employees' future reference, we communicate some of the differences between applicable security and secrecy regulations.
+But because in practice we rarely have a reason not to treat restricted wind tunnel tests as if ITAR is applicable, the term ITAR can be assumed to be an abbreviation for all laws and regulations having to do with export controls.
 Non-ITAR persons are Foreign Persons plus anyone to whom the customer or UWAL has not granted access to ITAR controlled information and areas.
 UWAL has an ITAR Plan/Procedures that was developed in conjunction with past customers which we follow whenever a wind tunnel test has been deemed an "ITAR Test".
 Note that UWAL reserves the right to deem a customer's test an ITAR Test even if the customer disagrees that their test article has export controlled characteristics.
 (It's only happened once.)
 The inconvenience is trivial unless customer personnel includes Foreign Persons.
-During an ITAR Test, interior doors are kept locked, appropriate restricted-area signs are posted, and a customer-approved access list is posted and enforced at the interior doors.
+During Restricted Access testing, interior doors are kept locked, appropriate restricted-area signs are posted, and a customer-approved access list can be posted and enforced at the interior doors.

 Per ITAR Part 122, on behalf of university entities such as UWAL, the Provost of the University of Washington has registered UW with the US Dept. of State DDTC.
-UW's registration expires annually each April 30.
 UWAL relies on the provost to renew the registration each year.

 Classified Testing at UWAL: